everrover/ascraeus-mons/hld/StockBrokerage_RobinHood/readme.md

 ### User-facing servers - RDBMS

 - RDBMS : Maintains write consistency.
 Especially w.r.t. cancellations of orders.
-  - Active-Passive config based DB is needed to accomodate consistency and ASK/BID call workloads via SE notifications per order
+  - Active-Passive config based DB can be used to accomodate write-consistency and ASK/BID call workloads via SE notifications per order
-- Sharding w.r.t users is possible[users A isn't related to user B, separate relational joins aren't needed in that case] with consistent hashing via `userId`
+- Sharding :: w.r.t users is possible[users A isn't related to user B, separate relational joins aren't needed in that case] with consistent hashing via `userId`
+- Communication:
+  - Real-time updates : Server -> User
+    - Socket based communication for real-time updates to the user
+    - One socket connection per user
+    - Hardware and OS/Containers can be configured for high number of socket connections per node
+  - User -> Server
--
+    - HTTPS REST calls

-DB tables:
+    - Will contain crucial data points

+**DB tables:**

-- `[userid, totalPortfolioVal, (configs), (profile)]`
+- `[userid, totalPortfolioVal, (... configs), (... profile)]` - Users
 - `[holdingId, stockId, inUse, userID, confirmationNeededOrNo, holdingBoughtAt, ]` - HOLDINGs
   - inUse allows to execute soft-deletes in case of cancellations or sale of it
 - `[askId, holdingId, userId, confirmed, (inUse, reason), (others...)]` - ASKs